linyujian-hello/linyujian-hello.github.io/contents/projects.md

 <br>
 <br>

-## Multimodal Data Privacy Protection Tool – C++, STL, OpenCV
+## Multimodal Data Privacy Protection Tool – C++, STL, OpenCV<br>

-**Role**: Independent Developer
+**Role**: Independent Developer<br>

 **Project Overview**: Addressing the privacy protection issues of multimodal data during publication and sharing, this project designs a protection system based on differential privacy.
-It adds noise to data in three modalities: numerical, image, and text, constructing a reusable privacy protection tool that supports integration into the data preprocessing stage of multimodal large models.
+It adds noise to data in three modalities: numerical, image, and text, constructing a reusable privacy protection tool that supports integration into the data preprocessing stage of multimodal large models.<br>

-**Technical Highlights**:
+**Technical Highlights**: <br>

 - Implemented numerical statistics in **C++**, image normalization with **OpenCV**, and word segmentation and word frequency statistics using **STL**.
 - Applied **Laplacian mechanism** to add noise, calculated MSE, PSNR, and SSIM.